top of page

 Breed Standards

-If you are interested in maintaining breed standards, a pedigree is essential.
+If you are interested in maintaining breed standards, documented ancestry is important.
 Breed standards are specific guidelines that outline the ideal physical and temperamental characteristics of a breed.
-Dogs with a well-documented pedigree are more likely to meet these standards.
+Dogs with a well-documented lineage are more likely to meet these standards.

 Ethical Considerations